TheBozzz34/TheBozzz34.github.io/Help.md

 ### What version is the server?

 Our server utilizes the ViaVersion plugin, so you can connect with your favorite version from 1.8 to 1.16.4!
+You can join it at the IP of 51.222.123.63:25616

 ### Rules